bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- overcast clouds
+- clear sky
-- 82% humidity
+- 81% humidity
-- 3 mph wind
+- 12 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History